Dundee Roadrunners

 Results from the first mob match are here or on the Results page.
 DRR won the match 2-0!

-What: the first DRR vs PRR parkrun Mob Match (MM)
+What: DRR vs PRR parkrun Mob Match (MM)

 You will need: